rEdefineTsf/RemnantSaveGuardian/README.md

-# A copy try to add xgp version support
+# A copy try to add Microsoft version support
-this one will stop update when the source project support xgp version
+this one will stop update when the source project support Microsoft version current version disabled autosave function

 # Remnant Save Guardian
 Back up your Remnant 2 saves and view your world rolls.